nova76/ArduinoTwoButtonLEDBrightnessOnWeb/README.md

 Arduino with node.js

-This is an Arduino project in which an LED brightness can be controlled with two buttons , or by using a slider ( rzslider ) from your browser
+This is an Arduino project in which an LED brightness can be controlled with two buttons , or by using a slider ( range ) from your browser